 Here are some of the most common strategies.

 Common emotional responses to child sexual assault are long-term depression, sadness, anxiety, intense fear of feelings or memories of the abuse, and anger.
 Some men feel joyless, and ‘empty inside’.
 A very common feeling following abuse is shame.
 This feeling may ‘cover’ the whole person, so that by the time the child becomes an adult he feels worthless and unlovable.
-Struggling to managing difficult feelings is a very common effect of childhood sexual abuse.
+Struggling to manage difficult feelings is a very common effect of childhood sexual abuse.

 Some of the most common of these strategies are the use of chemicals to alter mood.
 They include: